Graph-Based Light-Curve Features for Robust Transient Classification

-In the per-class comparison, it is worth noting that our Cover differs substantially from that of \citet{Neira2020}, especially in Non–Tr.
-(283 vs. 18,556) and Other (64 vs. 234), while we increased the representation of CV, AGN, Blazar, and Flare.
-These differences stem from our selection scheme (eight classes, minimum number of instances per curve, and stratified evaluation at the object level) and have two practical effects: first, by reducing the overwhelming majority of Non–Tr. the set becomes less dominated by easy negatives, which increases the informativeness of metrics such as PR–AUC and makes the F1 macro better reflect the behavior in minority classes; Second, as the relative presence of stochastic (AGN/Blazar) and episodic (Flare) classes increases, the problem becomes more demanding for the more confusing pairs, as seen in the fainter diagonal of those rows.
-Even so, the confusion patterns we observe (clear improvements in CV, HPM, and Flare; difficult AGN–Blazar–SN block) remain consistent with the underlying morphology and suggest that the reported gains are not an artifact of counting, but rather a result of the combined use of weighted contrast, temporal skewness, and visibility topology.
+{In the per-class comparison, it is worth noting that our \emph{Cover} corresponds to the effective subset defined in Section~\ref{sec:data} and therefore differs substantially from that of \citet{Neira2020}, especially in Non--Tr.
+(283 vs. 18{,}556) and Other (64 vs. 234).} These differences stem from our explicit quality-control and class-balancing steps (minimum epochs per curve and a controlled Non--Tr. cap) and have two practical effects: first, by reducing the overwhelming majority of Non--Tr. the set becomes less dominated by easy negatives, which increases the informativeness of metrics such as PR--AUC and makes macro--F1 reflect behavior in minority classes; second, as the relative presence of stochastic (AGN/Blazar) and episodic (Flare) classes increases, the problem becomes more demanding for confusing pairs, as seen in the fainter diagonal of those rows. {Accordingly, the most reliable interpretation of Table~\ref{tab:perclass} is the internal error structure and class separability observed under our evaluation regime, rather than a strict cross-paper delta relative to full-dataset baselines.}

 Figure~\ref{fig:cm} summarizes the error structure.
 In the normalized matrix (left panel) the diagonal is strongest for Non--Tr.\ and CV, followed by HPM; the hardest block spans AGN, Blazar, and SN, with confusions concentrated along their off-diagonal entries.
 Flare leaks primarily into AGN and SN, consistent with bursty episodes embedded in stochastic variability.